 Upon receipt of your plants, unpack and unwrap the roots and mist with water.
 Plant within 24-48 hours.
 If you can not plant within this time frame, put your plants in a cool location (ex- basement, garage or cellar) and water the roots daily.
 Cover them back up with the plastic so they will not dry out until you can plant them.
 After planted, water every evening after the sun goes down for 5 days.

-Native Blackberry Bush (Thorns) There are many uses for wild blackberries from jams, pies, teas or just eating them every day.
+Native Blackberry Bush (Thorns) have many uses for wild blackberries from jams, pies, teas or just eating them every day

 Native Blackberry is also high in soluble and insoluble fiber.
 A single cup of them has an average of 7.6 grams of fiber as well as containing, half of the daily recommended dose of vitamin c.
 The dietary fiber they provide is helpful for our digestive tracts and supports regular bowel movements.